yusen-luan/tp/docs/DeveloperGuide.md

 5. **Add confirmation prompt for bulk attendance operations**: Currently, `attendance all w/1 present` marks attendance for all students without confirmation.
 We plan to add a confirmation prompt showing the number of students affected: "This will mark attendance for [N] students.
 Confirm? (y/n)".

 6. **Improve error message specificity for invalid module codes**: Currently, invalid module codes show a generic "Module codes should be alphanumeric" message.
-We plan to make this more specific by showing the exact format requirements: "Module code must be 2-3 uppercase letters followed by 4 digits and an optional letter (e.g., CS2103T, MA1521)".
+We plan to make this more specific by showing the exact format requirements: "Module code must be 2-4 uppercase letters followed by exactly 4 digits and an optional suffix of 0-2 uppercase letters (e.g., CS2103T, ACC1701XA, GESS1000, BMA5001)".

 7. **Add ability to clear all consultations for a student**: Currently, there's no direct way to remove all consultations from a student without using the edit command and omitting the `c/` prefix.
 We plan to add support for `edit INDEX c/` (empty consultation prefix) to explicitly clear all consultations.